 To these various syncopated patterns Professor Longhair added the time-honored folk tradition known as “jumping time.”
 This means that, although still adhering to a song’s established chord progression, Byrd would make chord changes at random, with no thought that successive verses had to be the same length.
 With this orientation Byrd created distinctively original and complex bass lines and chord patterns, along with intricate right-hand riffs that morphed into even more ornate solos.
 As inspiration dictated, Byrd played suspenseful vamps and then released the pent-up tension by tearing into joyous bursts of notes that raced up and down the keyboard in startling displays of dynamics, harmonics, and unlikely intervals.

 As Mac Rebennack, better known as Dr. John, stated in his 1994 autobiography Under A Hoodoo Moon: The Life of the Night Tripper, “All New Orleans pianists today owe Fess.
 He was the guru, godfather, and spiritual root doctor of all that came after him.”
 Those who came along soon after Fess included Rebennack, Allen Toussaint, Art Neville, James Booker, and Huey “Piano” Smith.
-His legacy lives on today thanks to pianists including Marcia Ball, Davell Crawford, Tom McDermott, Jon Cleary, Josh Paxton, Tom Worrell, and Joe Krown.
+His legacy lives on today thanks to pianists including Marcia Ball, Davell Crawford, Tom McDermott, Jon Cleary, Josh Paxton, Tom Worrell, Henry Butler, and Joe Krown.